CEDD Stop Bar at Vancouver Airport

 The CEDD system was installed in a pit and duct system that is traditionally used at the airport, with a field-based cabinet (with UPS and climate control) that housed the base stations.
 The installation of the CEDD system was efficient causing minimal disruption to the existing taxiway and airfield operations.

-Building the RESAs required the removal of some of the approach lighting.
-These were replaced with LED lights from TKH Airport Solutions.
-The runway is now implemented as a so-called hybrid AGL system, a combination of the traditional CCR AGL technology and the CEDD AGL technology.
+Besides the RESA, TKH Airport Solutions supplied most of the lights for both the South and North Runways.
+These runways are now implemented as a so-called hybrid AGL system, a combination of the traditional CCR AGL technology and the CEDD AGL technology.

 Known issues with power carrier technology were causing the previous conventional circuit installation to fail.
 CEDD solved this problem with a response time of less than 1 s.